caina89/calciumIPACL/README.md

 ## Generate plots and tables from MapMyCells annotations using 3_mapmycells_*.ipynb
 Generte UMAPs, barplots and tables using annotations from MapMyCells.
 For each individual sample and combined samples.

 ## Differentially expressed genes (DEGs) analyses using 4_DEG_*.ipynb
+For each data listed below, generate pseudobulks using decoupleR, run DEG analysis using DESeq2.
+1. 1 treatment vs. controls (using the combined data in category 2)
+2. 1 treatment vs. 1 treatment (using the combined data in category 4)
+3. 1 treatment vs. 3 treatments (using the combined data in category 5)